nikkomiu/mail-agent/README.md

 The profiles are where the individual actions take place based on email data.
 The profiles element contains a list of `Profile` elements.

+**Note:** After adding a new profile to Mail Agent you must restart the Mail Agent service, any emails that have not yet been processed will still be waiting when the service restarts.

 #### Profile Settings

 - `Name`: (Unique String) The name of the profile